Healy and Copley Lawn Utilities Project

 G2 Bus Pick-up/Drop-off Location Change

-Due to the construction on 37th St., the G2 Metro Bus will be changing its pick-up and drop-off location to 37th and Prospect St., directly in front of Lauinger Library.
+Due to the ongoing construction in East Campus, the G2 Metro Bus will continue its pick-up and drop-off location to 37th and Prospect St., directly in front of Lauinger Library.

 Capital Bike Share Location